Executive Coaching or Leadership Coaching: Which One is Right for Me?

 Regardless of the specific type of coaching, all certified coaches adhere to professional standards and are trained to establish meaningful connections with their clients.

-Coaches recognize that personal and professional aspects of life are interconnected, and they aim to support clients holistically.
+Coaches recognize that personal and organizational success are interconnected, and they aim to support clients holistically.

 Comparing Coaching Types